madhavhugar/Ruby-101/README.md

     puts MyModule.add(2,2)
   ```
-- modules need to be `include`d before they can be used without scope resolution
+- modules need to be `include`d before their constants, attributes or methods can be used without scope resolution
   ```ruby
     module MyModule
       def MyModule.add(a,b)